 Follow the guidelines

 The one thing that is always paramount when it comes to drone use is safety.
 Since you will be trying to use drones for panel inspections, you must know how to safely operate a drone in urban areas first and foremost.
 Then, you also need to know whether this is an option for you at all!
 Some areas in towns and cities forbid the use of drones.
-For example, depending on state and local laws, you are most often forbidden from flying a drone at all if you are within a certain distance of an airport.
+For example, depending on state and local laws, you are most often banned from flying a drone if you are within a certain distance of an airport.
 If caught doing it anyway, you face steep fines and maybe even some jail time.
 Then, there are the safety concerns tied to the inspection yourself.
-It can be very easy to get carried away and fly your drone too close to the panels, which can end up damaging both.
+It can be effortless to get carried away and fly your drone too close to the panels, which can end up damaging both.

-Know what drone to get
+Know what drone to get.

-The second concern when learning how to use drones for solar panel inspections is the type of drone you should use.
+The second concern when learning to use drones for solar panel inspections is the type of drone you should use.
 Do not think that you can use just any drone for this task.
 Cheaper drones have neither the camera quality nor the level of control and stability you need to be able to do the job well.
 Typically speaking, Parrot and DJI drones perform best in inspections, and both have several lines of drones specialized for this task.
 DJI Phantom and DJI Mavic are outstanding series, having some of the best utility and specs.

-Drone inspections are not just about visuals
+Drone inspections are not just about visuals.

-Wait for the proper weather conditions
+Wait for the proper weather conditions.

-Know what to look for
+Know what to look for.

-Practice makes perfect
+Practice makes perfect.

-To drone or not to drone
+To drone or not to drone.

-So, now that you know more about how to use drones for solar panel inspections, it should be evident that, yes, drones make the process easier and safer.
+So, now that you know more about how to use drones for solar panel inspections, it should be evident that drones make the process easier and safer.
 But, at the same time, they bring a lot of new safety concerns onto the table.
 An adequately used drone is an excellent tool that you can use in your everyday life.
-A misused drone will cause plenty of damage and chaos that you do not wish to see.
+A misused drone will cause plenty of damage and chaos you do not wish to see.
 It is down to you to ensure that everything goes without a hitch!